top of page

 Who won the Adesanya vs. Anderson Silva fight at UFC 234?

-Adesanya won by unanimous decision, with all three judges scoring the fight 50-45 across five rounds.
+Adesanya won by unanimous decision (30-27, 30-27, 29-28) across three rounds.
 Silva was 43 years old.
-Both fighters embraced at the final bell, and the crowd in Melbourne gave a standing ovation.
+Both fighters embraced at the final bell, with Silva audibly saying “I pass the baton onto you,” and the Melbourne crowd gave a standing ovation.

 Was UFC 233 held before UFC 234?